riffomonas/RR_R25_2014/research_plan.md

-***Introduction.*** The *objective* of this aim is to create a framework within a research team for documenting research progress, collaborating between researchers and supervisors, and ensuring the reproducibility of their research as it is disseminated in publications and oral presentations.
-We *hypothesize* that training microbiome researchers in the best practices for documenting their analyses will lead to greater transperancy in publications, improved reproducibility, and increased collaboration within and between research groups.
+***Introduction.*** The *objective* of this aim is to create a framework within a research team for documenting research progress, collaborating between researchers and supervisors, and ensuring the reproducibility of their data analysis as it is disseminated in publications and oral presentations.
+We *hypothesize* that training microbiome researchers in the best practices for documenting their analyses will lead to greater transparency in publications, improved reproducibility, and increased collaboration within and between research groups.
 The *rational* for pursuing this aim is based on personal experiences gained through supporting the mothur software package, supervising a number of microbiome research projects, and the observation that most microbiome research papers provide minimalist descriptions of the methods used to analyze sequencing data and the raw data are frequently not made publicly available.
-We will achieve the objective of this aim by developing a module consisting of a series of autotutorials that any microbiome researcher can follow to quickly develop the needed skills to generate a fully reproducible and automated analysis.
+We will achieve the objective of this aim by developing a module consisting of four autotutorials that any microbiome researcher can follow to quickly develop the needed skills to generate a fully reproducible and automated analysis.
 This will improve the the overall *analysis and reporting* of microbiome research.
 Furthermore, our autotutorials will include content for research supervisors who are not personally doing the analyses but need an entry point for insuring the validity and reproducibility of their trainees' research.
-This will imporove the *culture of microbiome science*.
+This will improve the *culture of microbiome science*.
 The content of this module will be made freely and publicly available and will serve as a starting point for developing other training modules to improve the rigor and reproducibility of microbiome research.

 ***Justification & Feasibility***